venkatraj/js-notes/Part 1/05. Data Types/5.10 Destructuring assignments/Destructuring-assignments.md

 ```

-To destructure a string you'll write code like so..
+It works with array returning methods as well.
+To destructuring a string you'll write code like so..

 ```js